nikomatsakis/rustconf-2021/content/index.md

 ???

-* If this is what we're shooting for... the performance of C++ with the ease of use of JavaScript, I don't think we're quite there.
+If we're shooting for the ease of use of JavaScript, we're not quite there.

 ---
 template: lets-get-real